single-cell-data/SOMA/brainstorming.md

 > **Status**: brainstorming, pre-proposal, in active development.
 Version: `0.2.0-dev`
 >
-> ℹ️ **Note** - this is an early draft and has not had any substantive review or circulation.
-It may contain controversial, undecided, or just plain wrong-headed ideas.
-I expect several major iterations will be required to converge the underlying primitives with use cases.
-Please see `issues` noted throughout the doc for a list of active discussions/debates.
-In particular, this doc has many known gaps identified throughout the with callouts.
+> ℹ️ **Note** - this is an early working draft (WORK IN PROGRESS).
+It may contain controversial, undecided, or incomplete proposals - feedback is encouraged.
+It is expect that additional revisions will be required to converge the underlying primitives with use cases, and to incorporate lessons from initial implementation and early users.
+Please see `issues` and other call-outs throughout the doc for a list of active discussions/debates.

 The goal of SOMA (“stack of matrices, annotated”) is a flexible, extensible, and open-source API providing access to annotated, 2D matrix data stored in multiple underlying formats and systems.
 The vision for this API family includes: